ftchvs/AgentToast/README.md

 - **Multiple Voice Options**: Choose from different voices for audio output.
 - **Comprehensive Reports**: Generate detailed reports combining all agent outputs.
 - **Top Headlines Category**: Get the most important news across all categories.
+- **Graphing Tool**: Used by AnalystAgent to create visualizations (line/bar charts) of data.
+- **Data Visualization**: AnalystAgent can generate graphs (saved as PNG) based on analysis or financial data.

 ## News Categories